Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Date of recordings: 2024-09-15 Recorded by: Demi Hoeke Audio file: 934340, 934342

-The only way to be able to understand and categorize these calls even better, is to document and analyse more calls.
+The only way to be able to understand these calls better, is to document and analyse more calls.
 Every recording can be precious.
 Yours too!

 Who would like to participate in unraveling the language of bats?